Main Content Region

 The Multimedia and Immersive Technology (MIT) Department, led by Professor Rafael Duffie, is actively working to expand access to motion capture technology for both students and faculty.
 This initiative ensures that more individuals can explore the transformative potential of this tool across disciplines.

-At the San Bernardino Campus, MIT staff member Yutong Liu oversees the motion capture studio and is developing a series of workshops designed to introduce students and faculty to the fundamentals of motion capture.
+MIT staff member Yutong Liu oversees the motion capture studio and is developing a series of workshops designed to introduce students and faculty to the fundamentals of motion capture.
 These workshops will provide hands-on training, enabling participants to effectively integrate motion capture into their projects.

 A Hub for Interdisciplinary Innovation